WorldWindLabs/WxOps-WorldWind/README.md

 * Right Click Drag .....
 Changes the Roll and Tilt of the camera view
 * Mouse Wheel...........
 Causes the camera to zoom in or out to change the altitude of the globe.

-####3.2 Camera manipulation
+####3.2 Camera Manipulation

-The WorldwindUI is equiped with a menu that allows users to input coordinates and camera settings to control the viewing angle and preferences.
-This menu can be accessed via View>Camera Control Menu or by pressing [alt+f4].
-This menu reports the camera location and settings to the users by clicking the “Get Camera” button on the menu.
-To manipulate the camera through this menu, type the coordinates and settings into the text boxes and click the “Set Camera” button.
-The default camera settings can be found below.
+The WorldwindUI is provisioned with a JPanel that allows users to input coordinates and camera settings to control the viewing angle and preferences, aka Point Of View (POV).
+This menu can be accessed from the Menu View > Camera Controls or by pressing [alt+f4].
+This JPanel reports the camera settings when users click the “Get Camera” button on the Camera Controls JPanel.
+To manipulate the camera through this interface, enter the coordinates/settings desired into the text boxes and click the “Set Camera” button.
+The default camera settings are:

 **Default Camera Control Input**
 * Long: -75.00000
 * Lat: 38.00000
 * Alt: 19070000.0
 * Roll: 0.000
+* Tilt: 0.000
 * Azi: 0.000
 * F.O.V.: 45.000